manu88/helenos/README.md

 # Fork content
 * AppKit library for gui oriented applications
-* improved compositor (context menus, modal windows ; and an interface for setting/getting display parameters )
+* -In Progress- improved compositor (context menus, modal windows ; and an interface for setting/getting display parameters )
-* A settings server for storing user values, with a settings library for reading/writing them.
+* A settings server for storing user values, with an associated library for reading/writing them.

 # HelenOS